 Khloe Kardashian’s Booty Reduced?
-Find The Juicy Details
+Find Out The Details

 “Khloe’s glutes do look smaller and deflated.
 It could be due to the fact that she had a butt implant, or fat, removed,” Dr. Zara Harutyunyan confirmed to Radar.

-The website claims that Khloe’s butt looks smaller and saggy that it does in most of her social media photos.
-Der.
-Zara is one of the top plastic surgeons in the U.S and she was consulted to give her two cents on the Kardashian’s supposedly smaller bum.
+The website claims that Khloe’s butt looks smaller than it does in most of her social media photos.
+Dr. Zara is one of the top plastic surgeons in the U.S and she was consulted to give her two cents on the Kardashian’s supposedly smaller bum.
 The doctor confirmed the rumors that the 33-year-old’s booty seems to have reduced in size and that it looks deflated.
 Dr. Anthony Youn who is also another plastic surgeon stated that if Khloe had butt implants, then she might have had them removed recently.
 Dr. Youn has however never had the opportunity to have the Kardashian as her client.

 A photo posted by Khloé (@khloekardashian) on